social, economic, and policy worlds using complexity and systems science

-I am currently a Senior Research Associate in Complexity Economics at the University of Oxford, based in the Institute for New Economic Thinking and the Smith School of Enterprise and the Environment.
-I am also a Research Associate at St Catherine's College, Oxford, a member of the the Centre for the Evaluation of Complexity Across the Nexus (CECAN), and a Visiting Fellow at the Centre for Research in Social Simulation (CRESS) and Department of Sociology at the University of Surrey.
+I am currently a Departmental Research Lecturer in the Economics of Environmental Change in the Environmental Change Institute (ECI) and the Smith School for Enterprise and the Environment, both in the School of Geography and the Environment at the University of Oxford.
+I am also a member of the Institute for New Economic Thinking at Oxford, a Research Associate at St Catherine's College, a member of the the Centre for the Evaluation of Complexity Across the Nexus (CECAN), and a Visiting Fellow at the Centre for Research in Social Simulation (CRESS) and Department of Sociology at the University of Surrey.

 I live in west London, have three kids (!!), enjoy cycling, and am a vegetarian.

 I am always happy to talk about any of the subjects above, or explore new opportunities for collaboration, get in touch at firstname.lastname@example.org

 To have a look at my academic publications you can find my Google Scholar page here.
 The website for my ESRC fellowship on public-private partnerships and collaboration also has lots of information and can be found here.